 With motorways making the journeys relatively quick and easy by car, we’ve found some hidden gems where you can spend the day with your family or friends.

-Here are 15 of the best day trips from London by car.
+Here are 15 of the best day trips from London.

 The spa town of Bath is a World heritage Site.

 In 60AD, Romans first built a spa and temple on the natural hot springs located here.